-If you want to make money with your blog a niche is imperative and it is going to be a lot of work.
+If you want to make money with your blog, a niche is imperative and getting it right is going to be a lot of work.
 But I believe in you.
 You can do this.

 Many people start blogging and say, “Oh, you know, I don’t want to pigeon-hole myself so I’m just going to write about whatever comes to mind.”

 This is perfectly fine but also a difficult way to build your audience.
-Unless you are a celebrity with millions of fans who are clinging to your every word, fashion choice, and eating habit, it doesn’t matter how much you believe in your abilities you are still going to have to prove yourself to your audience.
-And without a niche you will have to do it in all the topics about which you choose to write.
+Unless you are a celebrity with millions of fans who are clinging to your every word, fashion choice, and eating habit, it doesn’t matter how much you believe in your abilities, you are still going to have to prove yourself to your audience.
+Without a niche you will have to do it in all the topics about which you choose to write.
+That’s hard.

 People get online to find answers to specific questions.
 They meander down rabbit trails and spend hours online not because they found the one person in the world who knows it all, but because one thing leads to another and one expert points to another expert who has something awesome to say.

 What questions can you answer for someone else with your blog?

 There is no rule that says you have to pick a niche but I highly recommend it.
 Your readers will thank you by sharing your content with others and by coming back to your site again and again.
 They will start to think of you first when they have a question about your area of expertise.

 It’s time to choose a name for your blog.
 You’d think this would be a simple process.
 But it’s not.
 Naming your blog is important.
 It’s also not as easy as it sounds.